FBI CJIS Security PolicyvsMARS-E - Minimum Acceptable Risk Standards for Exchanges

 What are the key differences between FBI CJIS Security Policy and MARS-E - Minimum Acceptable Risk Standards for Exchanges?

-FBI CJIS Security Policy has 33 controls across its framework, while MARS-E — Minimum Acceptable Risk Standards for Exchanges covers 21 controls.
-Direct mapping analysis identifies 17 overlapping controls (52% coverage).
-The frameworks diverge most significantly in Access Control and Authentication, where 11 FBI CJIS Security Policy controls have no direct MARS-E — Minimum Acceptable Risk Standards for Exchanges equivalent.
+FBI CJIS Security Policy has 33 controls across its framework, while MARS-E - Minimum Acceptable Risk Standards for Exchanges covers 3 controls.
+Direct mapping analysis identifies 2 overlapping controls (6% coverage).
+The frameworks diverge most significantly in Risk and Supply Chain, where 4 FBI CJIS Security Policy controls have no direct MARS-E - Minimum Acceptable Risk Standards for Exchanges equivalent.

 How many controls map between FBI CJIS Security Policy and MARS-E - Minimum Acceptable Risk Standards for Exchanges?